iDrg899/adventofcode2023/day21/README.txt

 I still have no idea where the error came from, but I assume it has to do with overlapping perimeters.

+    UPDATE: after browsing r/adventofcode, I learned that the source of error is the presence of trapped garden
+            plots:

+                 #
+                #.#
+                 #

+    My input has ten of these, hence the 10 in the final formula.
+    I'm not entirely sure why each of these surfaces L(L + 1) times, but I no longer care.

 Anyway, the final formula was W × L² + B × (L + 1)² + R × L(L + 1) - 10 × L(L + 1).

 ----------------------------------------------------------------------------------------------------------------